Competing Technologies Compared

 Waves4Power (www.waves4power.com) vs Hanna

 Another Swedish firm, Waves4Power, offers a surface buoy with similar design characteristics to the Hanna subsurface buoy.
 Both buoys use an acceleration tube which drives an internal float (piston).
 The acceleration tube and float arrangement is a proven system that has been validated in sea trials over many years.
 The internal float in the Waves4Power design drives a hydraulic PTO.
 Petronas, the hydraulic fluid manufacturer says "Do not discharge (the hydraulic fluid) into drains, soil or water".
 There is a potential risk to the environment should any of its pressurized valves and fittings spring a leak.
 Their system is complex and uses an hydraulic accumulator to store energy and fluid under pressure.
 The Waves4Power buoy has low energy conversion efficiency (wave to electric) because of large energy losses seen in hydraulic systems.
-The Hanna buoy is safer for the environment and can use either of its three simple PTO drives to generate clean energy.
+The Hanna buoy is safer for the environment and can use either of its two simple PTO drives to generate clean energy.
 Because the Hanna system is less complicated, it is less expensive to manufacture and maintain.
 Therefore, the Hanna design has a lower LCOE than the other designs noted above.

 View Subsurface Buoy wave tank demo: https://youtu.be/Z2chGWLS1IA